Counting independent sets in amenable groups: Trees

 \end{corollary}

 Since we are ultimately interested in studying the interplay between the SSM property on $T_{\mathrm{SAW}}(\Gamma,v)$ and $\Gamma$, we may wonder whether is really necessary to have control over the full $\Delta$-regular tree $\mathbb{T}_\Delta$.
-In \cite{1-sinclair}, it was proven a refinement of this fact by considering the \emph{connective constant} of the graphs involved.
+In \cite{1-sinclair}, a refinement of this fact was proved by considering the \emph{connective constant} of the graphs involved.